 Web Promotion/Enhancements.
 The New Jersey Clean Energy web site will continue to be updated with information about qualifying models, incentive levels and technical requirements.
 The buyer's guide information provides information about how to purchase new equipment, select a contractor, and access available rebates.
-The online Home Energy Analyzer tool is critical in helping to direct customers to HVAC offerings.
 The web site will continue to include seasonal banners for promotion of equipment and incentives, as well as be a technical, informational resource for contractors.